-Japanese Tea Garden
+Japanese Tea Garden in Golden Gate Park

 While Japanese gardens have come to be an expected feature of many botanical parks around the world, the Japanese Tea Garden, which opened in 1894, was the first public tea garden in the United States.
 The original plot consisted of less than half a hectare (one acre), though it gradually grew to its current size of two hectares (five acres).
 Unusually for its time, a Japanese landscape architect, Makoto Hagiwara, oversaw it for decades until he was interned during World War II and not allowed to return to his position after the war.
 His legacy lives on, however, in this meticulous garden dotted with pagodas and crossed by stone paths.